![]() |

 Grass heron (Nanoardea pratensis)

-Small species of herons, evolved to terrestrial habit of life in wide plains
+Small heron species evolved to terrestrial habit of life in

-Bird with long neck and legs is about 60 cm height (weights up to 500 g).
-It
+Bird with long neck and legs is about 60 cm tall (weights up to 500 g).
+It flies

-flies well, for winter migrates to South America.
-Coloring of body is cryptic:
+well, for winter migrates to South America.
+Coloring of body is cryptic: on

-case of alarm) it rises, signaling about a condition of bird.
-The heron eats
+of alarm) it rises, signaling about a condition of bird.
+The heron eats ground

-ground invertebrates and tiny vertebrates, frequently renders services of the
+invertebrates and tiny vertebrates, frequently renders services of the cleaner

 occurrence of possible predator long time before the porcupine.
 The bird flies